Neurons for Patch Intelligence

 Why 14 Days? - Research has shown that patching vulnerabilities within 14 days of identification is the optimum period to reduce risk of exploitation.

-The bulletin table contains a list of all the latest validated bulletins with associated patches, listed in date order by default.
-You can customize the view by filtering, sorting, or searching by keyword (see below).
+The table contains a list of all the latest validated patches, listed in date order by default.
+The columns are grouped into categories so you can easily focus on the relevant data; Summary, Reliability & Social, and Threat & Risk.
+You can customize which columns are on show and the order of the data by filtering, sorting, or searching by keyword.

 You can customize the table view using the Column Chooser .
 Available columns are: